 The Anaphylaxis Campaign, along with Allergy UK and the British Society for Allergy and Clinical Immunology (BSACI), have compiled the following list of Frequently Asked Questions on coronavirus and allergies.
 Answers to these questions have been provided by senior members of the BSACI and reviewed by the BSACI Standards of Care Committee.

-Coronavirus and allergies Frequently Asked QuestionsDo lateral flow tests contain latex?
+Coronavirus and allergies Frequently Asked QuestionsDo COVID-19 test kits contain latex?

 From what we know, there is no reason to think that having underlying food allergies would increase the risk of contracting coronavirus.
 Having the same risk as everyone else still means a responsibility to follow the government’s current advice on social distancing and other measures such as frequent hand washing.